Zaki-1052/GPTPortal/public/instructions.md

 ### Additional Notes

-- When a message starts with, "**Voice Transcription:**" it means the User spoke their query via Whisper, and your response will be spoken aloud.
+- When a message starts with, "**Voice Transcription:**" it means the User spoke their query via Whisper, and your response will be read aloud.
   - Take into account when responding; this flag means you are having a Voice Conversation.
 - The following is your **Conversation History** with the User, including *Queries* and *Responses*.
   - **Always** consider context.